 Ladies, we're here to help.
 With Valentine's Day happening in less than 24 hours, we wanted to ensure you all have perfectly colored puckers for the evening of love.
-So we rounded up our style editorial team and we tested six rockin' lip products from glosses to traditional lipsticks to something called a lip tar (but more on that later).
+So we rounded up real women to test six rockin' lip products from glosses to traditional lipsticks to something called a lip tar (but more on that later).
 We wore the shades, and then we even made out with our guys — and got them to weigh in on the taste, texture, and smell of the lippies.
 Ahead, find six lipsticks perfect for that goodnight smooch . . . and beyond.

 - Her guy: Doug

 "I applied lip balm first, and it glided on really easily.
 It's matte, not sticky at all.
 The light color helped me avoid that awkward stage when you can tell it's wearing off, and you either need to refresh it or completely wipe off.
 After three or four hours of drinking, eating, etc., I finally added a bit more."